Dear Dumb Diary (film): Plot

 Jamie Kelly is a student at Mackerel Middle School.
-Her closest relationships include her best friend Isabella Vinchella, her 'nemesis' Angeline and her love interest Hudson Rivers.
+Her closest relationships include her best friend Isabella, her 'nemesis' Angeline and her love interest Hudson Rivers.
 Upon finding out that art classes are being revoked due to budget cuts, she inadvertently signs up for the Jump-A-Thon, which Angeline is also participating in.
 Jamie and Isabella go door-to-door asking for donations, with Isabella also getting donations for a charity called the "Juvenile Optometry Federation" that provides eyeglasses to poor children in need.
 Meanwhile, her Aunt Carol applies for a job as a secretary after Jamie accidentally injures an older secretary in Assistant Principal Devon's office.

 Aunt Carol starts dating and Jamie tries to figure out who this mysterious date is.
 Meanwhile, Angeline begins to spend more time around Jamie, although Jamie suspects she has an ulterior motive.
 Jamie conspires to steal Angeline's permanent record in an attempt to find things she can use to ruin Angeline's reputation.
-A few days prior to the Jump-A-Thon, Jamie finds out that Isabella lied about the "Juvenile Optometry Federation" and used the money to buy herself some contact lenses.
+A few days prior to the Jump-A-Thon, Jamie finds out that Isabella lied about the "Juvenile Optometry Federation" and used the money to buy herself some contact lenses, which turn out to be faulty.
 Meanwhile, Jamie's diary is misplaced and found by the other students, who ridicule her for the things she has written.
 Humiliated, Jamie refuses to return to school and almost bails on the Jump-A-Thon, but decides to attend after some encouraging words from Carol.
-At the Jump-A-Thon, Jamie learns that Angeline, despite all the sponsors she has received for the Jump-A-Thon, cannot do jump-rope.
+At the Jump-A-Thon, Jamie learns that Angeline, despite all the sponsors she has received for the Jump-A-Thon, cannot do jump-rope on her own.
 Against her own preferences, she decides to help Angeline with the aid of Isabella, successfully saving the school's art program.
 She later learns that Angeline had protected Jamie by claiming that the lost diary belonged to her "cousin Jenny" who goes to a different school.

 Jamie's family hosts a gathering at her house, with several teachers and staff members in attendance.
 At this party, she learns that the mystery boyfriend of Carol is her school's assistant principal, Dan Devon.
 She also learns that Dan is Angeline's uncle and that he and Carol are engaged, making Angeline and Jamie second cousins.
 Isabella later starts up her own charity, turning the Juvenile Optometry Foundation into a reality.
-The movie ends with Jamie concluding that everyone has some form of "inner beauty," though much to her chagrin, Angeline calls her to proclaim that Hudson is going to be her date to Carol and Dan's wedding.
+The film ends with Jamie concluding that everyone has some form of "inner beauty", though much to her chagrin, Angeline calls her to proclaim that Hudson is going to be her date to Carol and Dan's wedding.